niharnm/niharnm/README.md

 ## Direction

-I am building toward projects that combine hardware, software, and intelligent feedback.
-The goal is simple: make technology feel more responsive, useful, and human.
+I like to work on projects that interest me, reach out to me for any inquiries.